Apply for a taxi driver’s licence

 If you are over 45 years of age you will need to have a medical examination every five years.
 If you are over 65 you will need a medical every year.

 Some drivers have certain medical conditions that may require them having more frequent medicals.
-For example, if you have diabetes managed by insulin or a sulphonylurea or a glinide, a full medical is required at the usual intervals determined by your age as above, and in additional an annual specialist medical will be required in accordance with DVLA Group 2 guidelines – for more details please see this annual diabetic medical form and guidance.
+For example, if you have diabetes managed by insulin or a sulphonylurea or a glinide, a full medical is required at the usual intervals determined by your age and any other medical conditions, and in addition an annual medical by a consultant specialising in diabetes will be required in accordance with DVLA Group 2 guidelines – for more details please see this annual diabetic medical form and guidance which should be sent to us once complete.

-Once you have passed the knowledge test, please download and complete the hackney carriage and private hire driver’s licence application form.
-You also need to get together the supporting documentation you need to submit with the form and ensure you have the money to pay the correct fee.
+Once you have passed the knowledge test, please print and complete the hackney carriage and private hire driver’s licence application form.
+You need to read the guidance on the form and complete the form in full, ensuring you read each question carefully.
+Any incomplete or illegible applications will be rejected and will not be processed.

 If there are restrictions on the length of time you may work in the UK, your licence will not be issued for any longer than this period.
 In such circumstances, the check will be repeated each time you apply to renew or extend your licence.
 If, during this period, you are disqualified from holding a licence because you have not complied with the UK’s immigration laws, your licence will lapse and you must return it to the council.
 Failure to do so is a criminal offence.

-If you have spent more than three months out of the country since the age of 10, you may be required to provide a Certificate of Good Conduct.
+If you have spent more than three months out of the UK since the age of 10, or if you moved to the UK since the age of 10, you will be required to provide a Certificate of Good Conduct.

 If you will be using your own vehicle(s) as a hackney carriage or private hire vehicle: